 While the other processes are a bit less tangible, these next two are more concrete.
 (Balance, my friends!)

-The reason we feel pain, at least from a “being human” perspective, is because we are out of integrity with our core needs and values.
+The reason we feel emotional pain, at least from a “being human” perspective, is because we are out of integrity with our core needs and values.

 Our needs are universal.
 They are: Safety, Sustenance, Love, Belonging, Rest, Autonomy, Integrity, Reverence, Play, Growth, Celebration, and Contribution.